Factoring contract

 • any existing non matured or future, whole or partial, short-term monetary receivable that arose from a contract of sale of goods or provision of services, concluded between legal persons and entrepreneurs

-• any existing non mature or future, whole or partial, short-term monetary receivable of a legal person and an entrepreneur that has arisen under the contract of sale of goods or provision of services concluded with a beneficiary of the budget of the Republic of Serbia, the budget of an autonomous province, or the budget of the units of local government, as well with a beneficiary of the funds of the mandatory social insurance organizations
+• any existing non mature or future, whole or partial, short-term monetary receivable of a legal legal entity, entrepreneur, cooperative, registered agricultural holding, business association, institution and other legal entities that perform activities for the purpose of gaining profit that has arisen under the contract of sale of goods or provision of services concluded with a beneficiary of the budget of the Republic of Serbia, the budget of an autonomous province, or the budget of the units of local government, as well with a beneficiary of the funds of the mandatory social insurance organizations

 • future receivable may be subject of the factoring only if it is determinable, and if the factoring contract contains information about who shall be a debtor of such receivable.
 Provision in the factoring contract that provides the sale of future receivable shall produce legal effect at the moment such receivable arises.